-As referenced above, the Company has entered into employment agreements dated January 1, 2021 with each of its President and Chief Executive Officer, Zachary Flood, its now former President, then Vice President Exploration, Francis MacDonald and an employment agreement dated May 31, 2022 with its Chief Financial Officer and Corporate Secretary, Enoch Kong (collectively the "Flood, MacDonald and Kong Employment Agreements").
-Pursuant to the terms of the Flood, MacDonald and Kong Employment Agreements, in the event of a termination of the employee without cause, the Company shall be obligated to pay to the employee the greater of (i) the entitlements of such employment under the Employment Standards Act (British Columbia) or (ii) 12 months' notice or pay in lieu of notice (the "Severance Payment").
+As referenced above, the Company has entered into an employment agreement dated January 1, 2021 with its President and Chief Executive Officer, Zachary Flood, and an employment agreement dated May 31, 2022 with its Chief Financial Officer and Corporate Secretary, Enoch Kong (collectively the "Flood and Kong Employment Agreements").
+Pursuant to the terms of the Flood and Kong Employment Agreements, in the event of a termination of the employee without cause, the Company shall be obligated to pay to the employee the greater of (i) the entitlements of such employment under the Employment Standards Act (British Columbia) or (ii) 12 months' notice or pay in lieu of notice (the "Severance Payment").
 In the event of a "Change of Control" of the Company, and provided that within six months of the effective date of such Change of Control, the employee is terminated by the Company without cause or by the employee for 'good reason', the Company shall pay to the employee an amount equal to 1.5 times the Severance Payment.
-In the case of the Kong Agreement, Mr. Kong is entitled to an additional payment calculated as the average bonus payment received in the two most recent years.
+In the case of the Kong Employment Agreement, Mr. Kong is entitled to an additional payment calculated as the average bonus payment received in the two most recent years.